Categorical Donaldson-Thomas theory for local surfaces: Introduction

 We would like to categorify the DT type invariants defined from $I_n(X, \beta)$ and $P_n(X, \beta)$, and try to formulate a categorical relationship of these moduli spaces.
 Here we note that, since an ideal sheaf $I_C$ nor the two term complex (\ref{intro:twoterm}) do not have compact supports, the construction in Definition~\ref{intro:def:catDT} does not apply for this purpose.
 Our strategy is to realize the moduli spaces $I_n(X, \beta)$, $P_n(X, \beta)$ as open substacks of the dual obstruction cone over the moduli stack $\mM_S^{\dag}$ of pairs $(\oO_S \to F)$, where $F$ is a one or zero dimensional sheaf on $S$.
 Indeed we will show that the dual obstruction cone over $\mM_S^{\dag}$ is isomorphic to the moduli stack $\mM_X^{\dag}$ which parametrizes rank one objects in the extension closure

 Here $X \subset \overline{X}$ is a compactification of $X$, and $\Coh_{\le 1}(X)$ is the category of compactly supported coherent sheaves on $X$ whose supports have dimensions less than or equal to one.
-The category $\aA_X$ (called the category of \textit{D0-D2-D6 bound states}) is an abelian category, which was introduced in~\cite{MR2669709} and studied in~\cite{MR2892766, MR3021446, Thall} to show several properties on PT invariants.
-As we mentioned above, we show the following: \begin{thm}\emph{(Theorem~\ref{thm:D026})} The stack $\mM_X^{\dag}$ of rank one objects in $\aA_X$ admits a natural morphism $p_0^{\dag} \colon \mM_X^{\dag} \to \mM_S^{\dag}$, and is isomorphic to the dual obstruction cone over $\mM_S^{\dag}$. \end{thm}
+The category $\aA_X$ (called the category of \textit{D0-D2-D6 bound states}) is an abelian category, which was introduced in~\cite{Tcurve1} and studied in~\cite{Tsurvey, MR3021446, Thall} to show several properties on PT invariants.
+As we mentioned above, we show the following: \begin{thm}\emph{(Theorem~\ref{thm:D026})} The stack $\mM_X^{\dag}$ of rank one objects in $\aA_X$ admits a natural morphism $\pi_{\ast}^{\dag} \colon \mM_X^{\dag} \to \mM_S^{\dag}$, and is isomorphic to the dual obstruction cone over $\mM_S^{\dag}$. \end{thm}

-As we will mention in Remark~\ref{rmk:dia:BS}, an object in $\aA_X$ may not be written as a two term complex $(\oO_X \to F)$ for a one or zero dimensional sheaf $F$, so the existence of the morphism $p_0^{\dag}$ is a priori not obvious.
-Our idea for Theorem~\ref{intro:thm:MX} is to describe rank one objects in $\aA_X$ in terms of certain diagrams of coherent sheaves on $S$, and construct the map $p_0^{\dag}$ in terms of the latter diagram (see Corollary~\ref{lem:moduli:isom}).
+As we will mention in Remark~\ref{rmk:dia:BS}, an object in $\aA_X$ may not be written as a two term complex $(\oO_X \to F)$ for a one or zero dimensional sheaf $F$, so the existence of the morphism $\pi_{\ast}^{\dag}$ is a priori not obvious.
+Our idea for Theorem~\ref{intro:thm:MX} is to describe rank one objects in $\aA_X$ in terms of certain diagrams of coherent sheaves on $S$, and construct the map $\pi_{\ast}^{\dag}$ in terms of the latter diagram (see Corollary~\ref{lem:moduli:isom}).
 From the definition of $\aA_X$, the moduli spaces $I_n(X, \beta)$, $P_n(X, \beta)$ are open substacks of $\mM_X^{\dag}$.
 Similarly to Definition~\ref{intro:def:catDT}, we will define (see~Definition~\ref{cat:DTPT})

-as Verdier-quotients of derived category of coherent sheaves on some quasi-compact open substack of $\mathfrak{M}_S^{\dag}$, where $\mathfrak{M}_S^{\dag}$ is a dg-enhancement of $\mM_S^{\dag}$, by the subcategory of objects whose singular supports are contained in unstable loci.
-We call them as $\mathbb{C}^{\ast}$-equivariant \textit{categorical MNOP theory}, \textit{categorical PT theory} respectively.
+as Verdier-quotients of derived category of coherent sheaves on some quasi-compact open substack of $\mathfrak{M}_S^{\dag}$, where $\mathfrak{M}_S^{\dag}$ is a derived enhancement of $\mM_S^{\dag}$, by the subcategory of objects whose singular supports are contained in unstable loci.
+We call them as $\mathbb{C}^{\ast}$-equivariant \textit{MNOP category}, \textit{PT category} respectively.